NeuroQuestAi/five-factor-e/README.md

 The main idea of the project is to facilitate the use of **Python** developers who want to use **IPIP-NEO** in their projects. *The project is also done in pure Python, it doesn't have any dependencies on other libraries*.

-Note: *The project is based on the work of Dhiru Kholia, and is an adaptation of [Neural7](https://github.com/neural7) for a version that can be reused in other projects of the company.*
+Note: *The project is based on the work of **Dhiru Kholia**, and is an adaptation of [Neural7](https://github.com/neural7) for a version that can be reused in other projects of the company.*

 ### Synopsis 🌐